Logoi-Linguistics/Logoi-Linguistics/README.md

 # Linguistic Preliminaries

-Logoi was inspired by a dream of turning spoken languages into functional/logic programming languages.
+Logoi was inspired by a daydream about turning spoken languages into functional/logic programming languages.

 Logoi is the curious offspring of many months spent blissfully contemplating the written works by <a target="_blank" href="https://en.wikipedia.org/wiki/Alonzo_Church">Church</a> & <a target="_blank" href="https://en.wikipedia.org/wiki/Willard_Van_Orman_Quine">Quine</a>:
 1. Removing the parentheses from Lisp has proven to improve upon the readability of Lisp.
 2. Removing the Prolog from Prolog has proven to improve upon the readability of Prolog.

-A JavaScript/browser implementation improves upon the installation processes of both.
+3. A JavaScript/WebAssembly editor implementation provides instant access to a REPL, CLI, and IDE.

 Logoi file formatting follows two distinct aesthetic dicta:

-- Math = "Vertical/Parenless" [Polish/Prefix Notation](https://en.wikipedia.org/wiki/Polish_notation)/Lisp (V/PP/PN/L)
+- Math: "Vertical/Parenless" [Polish/Prefix Notation](https://en.wikipedia.org/wiki/Polish_notation)/Lisp (V/PP/PN/L)
-- Logic = Quinean Sentential Schemata (QSS)
+- Logic: Quinean Sentential Schemata (QSS)

-% Humor, being extralogical, is precluded *a priori*.
+- Humor: being extralogical, is precluded *a priori*.

 # "Vertical/Parenless" Polish/Prefix Notation/Lisp (V/PP/PN/L)